Self-Explaining Hate Speech Detection with Moral Rationales: Results and Discussion

 \section{Results and Discussion}

-\paragraph{Supervised Attention with Moral Rationales} As shown in Table~\ref{tab:main_results}, SMRA consistently improves over the baseline model across both binary hate speech classification and multi-label moral sentiment classification.
-For binary classification, SMRA increases Accuracy and Macro F1 (0.9114 vs. 0.9029 and 0.9114 vs. 0.9028, respectively) and boosts explainability metrics, with higher IoU F1 (0.8355 vs. 0.7612) and Token F1 (0.8958 vs. 0.8455), indicating better alignment with human-annotated moral rationales.
-Comprehensiveness slightly decreases (0.1530 vs. 0.1733), while Sufficiency improves (0.0426 vs. 0.0657), reflecting more concise while remaining faithful explanations.
-In multi-label moral sentiment classification, SMRA also outperforms the baseline model, achieving higher Macro F1 (0.772 vs. 0.757), AUROC (0.927 vs. 0.925), and Token F1 (0.966 vs. 0.725), highlighting superior rationale coverage and improved interpretability without sacrificing predictive performance.
-These results demonstrate that SMRA effectively enhances both classification and rationale alignment compared to the baseline model.
-In addition, as shown in Table~\ref{tab:portuguese_xai}, compared with other baselines, SMRA demonstrates clear benefits in plausibility, achieving higher IoU F1 (0.7612 vs. 0.716) and Token F1 (0.8455 vs. 0.745).
-This reflects more precise alignment with human-annotated moral rationales and better capture of culturally relevant information, while maintaining comparable classification performance.
-We also compared deep learning models on hate speech and multi-label moral classification, as shown in Table \ref{tab:combined_results}.
-BiRNN + Attention achieves the highest exact match accuracy, while CNNs excel in AUROC, indicating better label ranking.
-BoW attains the highest Macro F1, capturing frequent lexical cues but performing poorly on accuracy and AUROC.
-These results highlight trade-offs between contextual modeling, label ranking, and multi-label coverage.
-Finally, Table~\ref{tab:combined_results} shows that CNN excels at binary hate speech detection, while BiRNN with SMRA performs best for multi-label moral sentiment, highlighting the value of supervised attention with moral rationales.
+\paragraph{Supervised Attention with Moral Rationales} As shown in Table~\ref{tab:main_results}, SMRA consistently improves over the baseline models across both binary hate speech classification and multi-label moral sentiment classification.
+For binary classification, SMRA increases Accuracy ($+0.0004$) and Macro F1 ($+0.0082$) and boosts plausibility, with higher IoU F1 ($+0.0743$) and Token F1 ($+0.0503$), indicating better alignment with human-annotated moral rationales.
+Comprehensiveness slightly decreases ($-0.0203$), while Sufficiency improves ($-0.0231$), reflecting more concise yet still faithful explanations.
+In multi-label moral sentiment classification, SMRA also outperforms the baseline model, achieving higher Macro F1 ($+0.015$), AUROC ($+0.002$), and Token F1 ($+0.241$), highlighting superior rationale coverage and improved interpretability without sacrificing predictive performance.
+These results show that SMRA improves performance while providing more faithful and plausible explanations.
+Across both tasks, we observe that the choice of backbone model (BERTimbau vs.\ mBERT) has a larger impact on overall performance than the use of supervised attention, highlighting the importance of language-specific pretraining.
+Additionally, improvements in rationale alignment do not consistently translate into gains in fairness.

-\paragraph{LLMs} We compare the effect of different types of information in prompts \citep{abdurahman2024perils} on hate speech and moral value classification.
-Table \ref{tab:hate_moral_results} reports the F1 scores for each task and model.
-Including the hate speech definition improves performance for both models on hate speech detection and for Llama70B on moral value classification.
-In contrast, providing data collection context tends to degrade performance.
-We also explore jointly predicting hate speech and moral labels, which benefits both tasks, with a stronger improvement for moral classification.
-Adding the hate speech definition to this multi-task prompting further enhances hate speech performance.
-Overall, the best prompts combine hate speech classification with moral rationales, showing that multi-hop moral explanations enhance both tasks and align the model more closely with human judgments.